OpenEugene/little-help-book-web/README.md

 Find us in the Creative Corner https://discord.gg/7X7vVcX at the Progress Bar & Grill http://progressbarandgrill.com

+For asynchronous communication, we're in the #proj-little-help-book channel at eugslack.com

 #### Technologies Used

 HTML, CSS, JavaScript, Python (with requests package) <br>